Simbiat/Cron/README.md

 8. `TaskDeleteFail` - a task failed to be deleted.
 9. `TaskToSystem` - a task was marked as system one.
 10. `TaskToSystemFail` - a task failed to be marked as system one.
+11. `TaskEnable` - a task was enabled.
+12. `TaskDisable` - a task was disabled.
+13. `TaskEnableFail` - failed to enable task.
+14. `TaskDisableFail` - failed to disable task.
-11. `InstanceStart` - a task instance was started.
+15. `InstanceStart` - a task instance was started.
-12. `InstanceEnd` - a task instance completed successfully.
+16. `InstanceEnd` - a task instance completed successfully.
-13. `InstanceFail` - a task instance failed.
+17. `InstanceFail` - a task instance failed.
-14. `InstanceAdd` - a task instance was added or updated.
+18. `InstanceAdd` - a task instance was added or updated.
-15. `InstanceAddFail` - a task instance failed to be added or updated.
+19. `InstanceAddFail` - a task instance failed to be added or updated.
-16. `InstanceDelete` - a task instance was deleted.
+20. `InstanceDelete` - a task instance was deleted.
-17. `InstanceDeleteFail` - a task instance failed to be deleted.
+21. `InstanceDeleteFail` - a task instance failed to be deleted.
-18. `InstanceToSystem` - a task instance was marked as system one.
+22. `InstanceToSystem` - a task instance was marked as system one.
-19. `InstanceToSystemFail` - a task instance failed to be marked as system one.
+23. `InstanceToSystemFail` - a task instance failed to be marked as system one.
+24. `InstanceEnable` - a task instance was enabled.
+25. `InstanceDisable` - a task instance was disabled.
+26. `InstanceEnableFail` - failed to enable task instance.
+27. `InstanceDisableFail` - failed to disable task instance.
-20. `Reschedule` - a task instance was rescheduled.
+28. `Reschedule` - a task instance was rescheduled.
-21. `RescheduleFail` - a task instance failed to be rescheduled.
+29. `RescheduleFail` - a task instance failed to be rescheduled.
-22. `SSEStart` - start of cron processing in SSE mode.
+30. `SSEStart` - start of cron processing in SSE mode.
-23. `SSEEnd` - end of processing in SSE mode.
+31. `SSEEnd` - end of processing in SSE mode.
-24. `CustomEmergency` - custom event indicating an emergency (SysLog standard level 0).
+32. `CustomEmergency` - custom event indicating an emergency (SysLog standard level 0).
-25. `CustomAlert` - custom event indicating an alert (SysLog standard level 1).
+33. `CustomAlert` - custom event indicating an alert (SysLog standard level 1).
-26. `CustomCritical` - custom event indicating a critical condition (SysLog standard level 2).
+34. `CustomCritical` - custom event indicating a critical condition (SysLog standard level 2).
-27. `CustomError` - custom event indicating an error (SysLog standard level 3).
+35. `CustomError` - custom event indicating an error (SysLog standard level 3).
-28. `CustomWarning` - custom event indicating a warning (SysLog standard level 4).
+36. `CustomWarning` - custom event indicating a warning (SysLog standard level 4).
-29. `CustomNotice` - custom event indicating a notice (SysLog standard level 5).
+37. `CustomNotice` - custom event indicating a notice (SysLog standard level 5).
-30. `CustomInformation` - custom event indicating an informative message (SysLog standard level 6).
+38. `CustomInformation` - custom event indicating an informative message (SysLog standard level 6).
-31. `CustomDebug` - custom event indicating a debugging message (SysLog standard level 7).
+39. `CustomDebug` - custom event indicating a debugging message (SysLog standard level 7).

 ## Custom events